 - Your ability to start a business may be disrupted or compromised.

 Update: There’s a solution.

-If you were negatively impacted by Wells Fargo’s decision to close your line of credit and you do not have an immediate credit-relate goal, you’ll probably be just fine.
+If you were negatively impacted by Wells Fargo’s decision to close your line of credit and you do not have an immediate credit-related goal, you’ll probably be just fine.

-You will build credit over time and, hopefully by the time you need credit, you will be back on your feet in terms of credit.
+In general, you will build credit over time.
+Then, by the time you need credit, you will be back on your feet in terms of credit.

-However, if Wells Fargo’s closures has decreased your credit score and you have a current need for your credit score, you can purchase authorized user tradelines for a temporary increase in credit score.
+However, if Wells Fargo’s closures have decreased your credit score and you have a current need for your credit score, you can purchase authorized user tradelines for a temporary increase in credit score.

-You should educate yourself on this matter prior to engaging in tradelines.
-You can read our 24 page study to learn whether you can expect positive results or not.
+In fact, you should educate yourself on this matter prior to engaging in tradelines.
+You can read our 24-page study to learn whether you can expect positive results or not.